United City F.C.: Crest and colors

-Kit suppliers and shirt sponsors
+Kit manufacturers and shirt sponsors

 Stadium

 United City uses the New Clark City Athletics Stadium in New Clark City, Capas, Tarlac since 2021 as their temporary home venue.
-They plan to build their own stadium beside Clark International Airport in the nearby province of Pampanga, their official partner local government unit.
+They plan to build their own stadium beside Clark International Airport in the nearby province of Pampanga.
 The club has previously announced plans to construct a 7,500 to 10,000-seat capacity stadium.
 As Ceres, the club had the Panaad Stadium in Bacolod as its home venue.